alexenglish/VerusExtras/README.md

 ### utxodefrag.sh
 Spend all the funds (and all UTXOs) on an address back to the same address in chunks.
 The first argument is the address, which may be an R-address, an i-address, or an ID name (with @).
 The optional second argument is the chunk size, which defaults to 5000

+## Identities

+### identities/vaultcheck.sh
+Call with a list (one or more) of IDs to check as arguments.
+For each the script will report the ID's vault status - unlocked, time lock, delay lock, or revoked.
+Make sure to put quotes around ID names containing shell special characters or spaces.

 ## Transaction Data